-The Administrative Assistant documents the tardy time and reason on Power School and, via email, refers the student to the RINI Attendance Team.
+The Administrative Assistant documents the tardy time and reason on Power School and, via email, refers the student to their designated guidance counselor.

-The Attendance Team will review the student's attendance data and request that they coordinate a strategy to improve arrival to school.
-The Attendance Team works with the School Health Resource Specialist if resources are needed.
-The parent/guardian will be notified via phone and email.
+The Guidance Counselor will review the student's attendance data and request that they coordinate a strategy to improve arrival to school.
+The Guidance Team works with the School Health Resource Specialist if resources are needed.
+The parent/guardian will be notified.